Saxtons River

 The Saxtons River is a 22.9 mi river in the U.S. state of Vermont, a tributary of the Connecticut River.
 Its watershed covers 78 sqmi and a range in altitude of 1800 ft; land use is about 80% forested and 3% agricultural, and the upper river supports wild brook trout and brown trout, while Atlantic salmon occur but are usually limited to the area below Twin Falls on the lower river.

 Etymology

 The river is often reported to be named after a surveyor named Saxton who drowned (or almost drowned) in the river during the first survey of town lines along the river in 1736, but this does not appear to be the source of the name.
 "Saxton's" was apparently a variant spelling of "Sexton's," which was the spelling used in the first written record of the river, by a scouting party from Fort Dummer in 1724.
 We do not know the source for the "Sexton's" name, however.
-One theory put forth suggests that the name's origins lie in the myriad churches and congregations local to the river, and the corresponding number of sextons under employ of the aforementioned.
-Sexton appears to be more common as a surname than Saxton, since a sexton is a church or synagogue officer.